 Many of you also know that more than 60% of Sanibel Island is conservation land.
 Sanibel’s building codes have protected the island from high-rise condos and major chain stores.
 These protections preserve our small-town character and will forever keep us surrounded by the island’s natural beauty.

-Take a peek at the charts below to see how Sanibel compares to beach towns such as St. Pete Beach, Venice, St. Augustine, Naples and more.
+Take a peek at the charts below to see how the Sanibel Island population compares to other Florida beach towns such as St. Pete Beach, Siesta Key, St. Augustine Beach, Naples and more.